 Blockchain Regulations in Japan - Key Players

-Japan is amongst the few countries, which have taken a giant stride towards regulating cryptocurrencies.
+Japan is amongst the few blockchain countries, which have taken a giant stride towards regulating cryptocurrencies.
 In April 2017, Bitcoin and other virtual assets were recognized by Payment Services Act (PSA) as legitimate property.

 Financial Services Agency